Teycir/BurpWpsScan/README.md

 1. Click "Import URLs" button
 2. Paste URLs into the text area (one per line)
 3. Click "Import" to add them to the scan list
+4. Extension automatically verifies each URL is a valid WordPress site before importing
+5. Only confirmed WordPress sites are added to the scanner
-4. Supports both HTTP and HTTPS URLs
+6. Supports both HTTP and HTTPS URLs
-5. Perfect for importing targets from reconnaissance tools (subfinder, amass, etc.)
+7. Perfect for importing targets from reconnaissance tools (subfinder, amass, etc.)

+**Note**: The extension sends HTTP requests to verify WordPress signatures (wp-content, wp-includes, etc.) before adding URLs.
+Non-WordPress sites are automatically filtered out.

 ### Manual Scanning